 - traditional desktop or laptop computers

-As of September 2020, Global Poker offered a few poker variations to check out including:
+Global Poker offers a few poker variations to check out including:

 - Fixed Limit Hold’em